tbatchelli/pallet-examples/webapp-haproxy-nodes/README.md

     user> (def service (compute-service-from-settings))
     user> (pallet.core/converge {webapp-nodes.nodes/proxied 1} :compute service :phase [:deploy-nano-webapp :restart-tomcat])

+Using the public IP address of your new node, check that the newly deployed application is running by visiting http://<node's public IP>:8080

 ### Redeploying your web application

 Further deploys can be run with the `lift` function.